SystemsApproach/security/firewall.rst

 that we discussed above, and thus there are also distributed versions of these systems.

-For an IDS/IPS that uses packet signatures to be effective, the set of potential attacks need to have been spotted in the wild and analyzed so that suitable rules can be formulated.
-Sharing rules among a community of users helps to speed up this process, and commercial IDS/IPS systems typically come with a subscription to a frequently-updated rules database.
-(See the Snort website referenced above for an example set of community rules.)

 .. sidebar::  Identifying Unwanted Traffic

   *Our overview of security appliances could lead to the conclusion